 Whenever bicycles and cars are in close proximity to one other, accidents are bound to happen.
 When most people think of these kinds of accidents, they tend to imagine a situation in which a motorist failed to see a bicycle or otherwise was at fault for an accident resulting in serious injury to the bicyclist.
 While this scenario does occur on a regular basis, the reverse scenario can also occur.
 When people driving or riding motor vehicles are involved in accidents caused by the negligence of a bicyclist, they can often sustain significant injuries and property damage.
-When this occurs, motorists should be certain to speak to an experienced attorney to ensure that their legal rights are protected.
+When this occurs, motorists should be certain to speak to an experienced a SC accident attorney to ensure that their legal rights are protected.

 Bicyclists Are Required to Follow Traffic Laws